Frequently Asked Questions

 Passenger trains are much quieter than longer, heavier freight trains.
 Most unwelcome train noise occurs at road crossings where trains are required to blow horns and whistles as a safety warning to drivers.
 Noise and vibration analyses will be conducted as part of the Draft Environmental Impact Statement (EIS).
 More information on noise and vibration analysis can be found in Appendix P of the Draft EIS.
 The applicability of measures to mitigate potential noise impacts will be evaluated as part of the noise analyses.

 The Draft Environmental Impact Statement (EIS) is being prepared to gather data about the environment along the project corridor, including the protected habitats of threatened and endangered species and other natural resources.
 DRPT’s evaluation of threatened and endangered species and other natural resources is being coordinated with the U.S. Fish and Wildlife Service and multiple state agencies.
-This information will be available as part of the Draft EIS, anticipated to be available in late 2016.
+This information will be available as part of the Draft EIS, available on the Draft EIS page.
 A final decision will not be made until the Final EIS is complete and a Record of Decision (ROD) is issued by FRA.

 DRPT needs information on the locations and boundaries of man-made, natural and cultural resources, such as driveways and private access roads, wetlands, cemeteries, and historic structures, in order to fully understand the potential impacts of the project.
 If you receive a property notification letter noting that DRPT’s field teams may need to access your property, please let our team know of any potential historical structures on your property (50+ years old) and any special circumstances like locked gates, livestock pastures, or aggressive dogs that we may need to be aware of before entering your property.
 DRPT’s field teams do not require access to the interior of your home or other buildings.